 The Zairean President Mobutu Sese Seko has formally opened the people's palace in Zaire.
 The?

-The Zairean President Mobutu Sese Seko has formally opened the people's palace in Zaire.
+Background: The Zairean President Mobutu Sese Seko has formally opened the people's palace in Zaire.
 The centre was built with help from the Chinese government, and a delegation from Peking also attended the ceremony.

 SYNOPSIS: Zaire has close relations with China.
 After his visit in June 1978, Chinese Foreign Minister Huang Hua praised President Mobutu for safeguarding national independence against Soviet imperialism - a reference to last year's unsuccessful (1978) Shaba uprising for which President Mobutu blamed the Soviet Union.
 But the Zairean President does not rely exclusively on his relations with China.
 Many other countries share close ties with the mineral-rich central African state.